ZeitounCorp/react-visa-checkout/README.md

 - Easy to use: As simple as rendering a `<VisaCheckout />` component in your application.
 - Supports latest React version: The Visa Checkout SDK is compatible with the latest version of React.
 - Includes all the features of the Visa Checkout SDK and should be maintained in sync with the latest version at all time.
-- Contains helpers hooks to simplify the integration of Visa Checkout into your application.

 ## tl;dr